Sprout Counselling

 Most of my clinical experience has been in hospitals and community psychiatric clinics, as well as with non-profit agencies and in schools, with children and youth.

-I view any therapeutic approach as a means of gaining new insights and opening up possibilities for alternative ways of being and engaging with our lives.
+I view any therapeutic approach as a tool, a means to an end, that allows us to gain new insights and open up possibilities for alternative ways of being and engaging with our lives.
 I view the therapeutic relationship and the space of trust we create between us as the medium of change.

 We can work together to plant, nurture and cultivate the seedlings of change.